An aerial view of Gardoussel, near St Andre de Valborgne, France

 My mind is filled with sunshine, cicadas and swimming.
 I’ve just spent a week in the mountains of southern France.
 I go to a small retreat in the Cévennes National Park each year to work on books-in-progress, to reconnect with nature and summer heat and a love of wild swimming.
 My first time visiting Gardoussel was at a retreat lead by Roselle Angwin.
-Since then, I’ve created my own retreats and written with folks like poet Sharon Black, and writers Lucy Whadham, Zoe Lambert and Tom Vowler.
-It’s inspiring to … More »
+Since then, I’ve created my own retreats and written with folks like poet Sharon Black, and … More »

 I’ve been keeping a gratitude journal for years.
 The lovely friend Karen who first encouraged me to write down what I’m thankful for passed away this summer.
 I miss her, and I’m grateful for the love and joy she brought into my life.
 As I’m getting ready to celebrate fifty years on this earth, I thought I’d share some things I’m grateful for…

 The deep blue of the sky on a late fall day in Cheltenham.

 My body, its resiliency, strength, and ability to get me from point A … More »

 My UK ‘mum’ Val Hopkins died in May.
 It was quite sudden–the cancer the surgeons thought they’d removed came back suddenly.
 Just two weeks before I got the message that she was in hospice, she’d served me tea at her house.
 Her passing was so swift.
 I didn’t get to say a proper goodbye.

 I rented a room from Val and her husband Harry when I first moved to England.
 I was vulnerable then–I’d just changed jobs, moved country, left my children behind and was on the verge of divorce.
 Val … More »

 You have questions about Remnant.
 I have answers!
 Thanks to American writer Letitia Moffitt, I have an interview to share with you.